-Premiere Pro CC is part of Adobe Creative Cloud, so you can keep your favorite settings, keyboard shortcuts, and workspace layouts in sync, on any machine, in any edit bay in the world.
+Premiere Pro is part of Adobe Creative Cloud, so you can keep your favorite settings, keyboard shortcuts, and workspace layouts in sync, on any machine, in any edit bay in the world.
 Plus, you get access to all the latest updates and future releases the moment they’re available.
 Learn more about Creative Cloud.

-Premiere Pro CC has a scalable architecture, so performance scales with the speed of your system.
+Premiere Pro has a scalable architecture, so performance scales with the speed of your system.
 The minimum system requirements for your workflow depend on the type of content you plan to work with.
-With native 64-bit support, Premiere Pro CC can take advantage of all the available RAM on your system.
+With native 64-bit support, Premiere Pro can take advantage of all the available RAM on your system.
 For multicore systems, Adobe recommends 4GB or more of RAM per core.
-On any system, you will see substantial performance gains as you add more RAM.
+On any system, you can see substantial performance gains as you add more RAM.
 16GB of RAM is a good baseline if you plan to run multiple applications simultaneously.
 Plus, the Adobe Mercury Transmit plug-in enables tighter integration with third-party I/O hardware.

 Premiere Pro supports a broad range of hardware and software for Mac OS and Windows, so you can choose from a range of workstations and capture cards to build the editing system that meets your needs and budget.
-Enhance your system with additional plug-ins, including many from Adobe After Effects.
-Premiere Pro CC works with a variety of third-party hardware, including capture cards and decks.
+Enhance your system with more plug-ins, including many from Adobe After Effects.
+Premiere Pro works with a variety of third-party hardware, including capture cards and decks.
 Check third-party hardware compatibility for the most current listing of supported hardware.

-With a free Creative Cloud membership, you can download a trial version of Premiere Pro CC — and other applications in Creative Cloud.
+With a free Creative Cloud membership, you can download a trial version of Premiere Pro — and other applications in Creative Cloud.
 When you upgrade to an All Apps plan, you’ll be able to download the full version of every Creative Cloud application.